Shopping in Belfast | Hello Victoria

 I ended up leaving with a cute little cactus planter, a jar that I will use as another planter (the lid can become the dish), a little wash-up scrubber, and a lemon squeezer for Richard.
 Apparently, this is a gadget he grew up with and loved, but I don’t quite see the use of – oh well!

 our purchases from Søstrene Grene

-After those shops, as well as a few of the usual high street variety, we took refuge in Bittles Bar.
+After those shops, as well as a few of the usual high street varieties, we took refuge in Bittles Bar.
 It’s a cute little place on the end of a split road, so it has a unique triangle shape.
-Inside, it’s pretty kitchy, but Richard enjoyed the artwork (quirky Northern Irish themed stuff).
-After a token Guiness to get our spirits up, we continued on for a few more shops until deciding it was time for lunch.
+Inside, it’s pretty kitchy, but Richard enjoyed the artwork (quirky Northern Irish-themed stuff).
+After a token Guinness to get our spirits up, we continued on for a few more shops until we decided it was time for lunch.

 photo via lelalondon.com

 We had been talking about visiting a few other restaurants including OX (Mom and Dad, want to go in August?), but they were closed on Mondays, so Katherine suggested The National Grande Café.
 We had been to their outside bar the last time we visited, but not the actual cafe/restaurant.
 I’m pretty sure Katherine wanted to go for the decor more than anything (she’s planning an industrial/modern house at the moment, and looking for inspiration), but the food was quite nice.
 Nothing amazing, but I’m pretty sure everyone was content with their meal.